 - whom also you must watch carefully, for he greatly opposed our words.

 - No one was beside me in my first defense, but all deserted me.
 May it not be counted against them.

 - Yet the Lord stood beside me and strengthened me, so that through me, the proclamation might be fully accomplished and all the gentiles might hear.
 And I was delivered from the lion’s mouth.

-- The Lord will deliver me from every wicked deed and will preserve me for His heavenly kingdom; to Whom be the glory for the ages of the ages.
+- The Lord will deliver me from every wicked deed and will preserve me for His heavenly kingdom; to whom be the glory through the ages of the ages.
 Amen.

 - Greet Prisca1“Prisca” is a more familiar, diminutive form of Priscilla.
 It was likely a nickname. and Aquila, also the household of Onesiphorus.

 - Erastus remained in Corinth.
 And with Trophimus being sick, I left him in Miletus.

 - Make haste to come before winter.
 Eubulus greets you, and Pudens, and Linus, and Claudia, and all the brothers.